 Police Arrest Suspect in UCC Student Murder As Social Media Comment Resurfaces

-- Avinu Innocentia’s murder case has taken a new turn after police arrested 39-year-old Michael Mensah
+- Avinu Innocentia’s murder case has taken a new turn after police arrested a 39-year-old suspect, Michael Mensah

-- Police say preliminary findings show the UCC student was picked from Ayensu Plaza and taken to Hutchland Beach
+- Police said preliminary findings showed the student was picked up at Ayensu Plaza and taken to Hutchland Beach

 - A comment allegedly made by the suspect before his arrest has resurfaced and sparked widespread discussion online